AlexwCranston/jsdm-ungulate_communities-afrotropics-/README.md

 Authors: Alex Cranston, Natalie Cooper, Jakob Bro-Jorgensen

-This repository contains all code and data related to the paper "Climatic Variables Alone do not Determine Ungulate Community Composition in the Afrotropics" analysing the assembly of ungulate communities in sub-Saharan Africa using joint species distribution modelling.
+This repository contains all code, data and fitted models related to the paper "Climatic Variables Alone do not Determine Ungulate Community Composition in the Afrotropics" analysing the assembly of ungulate communities in sub-Saharan Africa using joint species distribution modelling.

 To cite this paper:

+To cite this repo:

 **Data Processing**